HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/security_svc/pac_svc/AuditingService.md

 ```

-The default value for all of these properties is false.
-That means that no events are logged by default, even if you turned on the service by setting the property audit.service.enable to true.
+The default value for all of these properties is `false`.
+That means that no events are logged by default, even if you turned on the service by setting the property audit.service.enable to `true`.

-To enable one or more groups of events, change the default value of the appropriate audit.eventGroup.enable property to true.
+To enable one or more groups of events, change the default value of the appropriate **audit.eventGroup.enable** property to `true`.

 ## Available events
 This list shows the events that you can log with the auditing service.
 They are listed by the groups in which they are available.
 If you enable one group, all events in that group are logged.